 All About Pediatric Ependymoma

 Ependymomas are tumors that come from an abnormal growth of glial cells.
-A glial cell are a type of brain cells that surround the neurons.
+Glial cells are a type of brain cell that surrounds the neurons.
 The neurons conduct electrical impulses to transmit information.
 Glial cells support and insulate the neurons.
 Ependymomas specifically come from the cells that line the ventricles, which are the fluid-filled cavities in the brain, and the canal that holds the spinal cord.
 The most common place where ependymomas occur in children is in the posterior fossa around the fourth ventricle.
 The posterior fossa is the lower part of the brain in the back.
 Ependymomas can also occur in the supratentorial brain, which is the part of the brain above the cerebellum, or in the spinal cord.
 Most ependymomas are only in the primary site where they form.
 However, up to 5-10% of ependymomas spread to other parts of the brain or the spine (metastases).
 Ependymomas can occasionally spread to other areas, outside of the brain or spine, but this is very rare.

 Who gets ependymomas, and how?

 Ependymomas are rare tumors.
 While they are never common, they are more likely to occur in younger children.
 It is not known why some children develop these brain tumors.

 What are the signs and symptoms of an ependymoma?